 11# BE PREPARED FOR THE HOT & HUMID WEATHER

-But in the same time, depending on the region you are traveling or for period of year don’t forget to take as well few warmer clothes as a small jacket or rainy one.
+But in the same time, depending on the region you are traveling with kids in Myanmar or for period of year don’t forget to take as well few warmer clothes as a small jacket or rainy one.
 Kachin and Putao destination in the Northern part of Myanmar has a colder climate with snow during the cold season.

 Morning and evening are a bit colder on the Inle Lake.
 During the tours on Inle Lake a cap is a must to protect again the hot afternoon sun.